-Guests arrive by own means and are met at the airport by your local guide and driver, before we are transported to our hotel located in the centre of the Christian District of Erbil (which also means alcohol is widely available).
+Arrive by own means and make your own way to our hotel located in the centre of the Christian District of Erbil (which also means alcohol is widely available).

 For those that arrive early we will take a trip to the bazaar to exchange money at the best rates.

 In the evening, we head for the welcome dinner, orientation, and drinks at our hotel, where we will review the itinerary.

 We begin the day nice and early for the two-hour drive to Lalesh.
 This is the most sacred town for the Yazidi people and is extremely interesting.
 We will get a chance here to have some photos holding AK’s with the soldiers of the Peshmerga.

 We then head to the Khanis archaeological site, where it is also possible to have a swim in the fresh water.

 Our next stop is at one of the world’s oldest churches built into the mountains in Algosh.
 Algosh is technically part of Mosul and Iraq “proper”.
 From the mountainside church, we will be able to see the Peshmerga front line against ISIS.

 We head for lunch and a few beers in Algosh, as luckily it is a Christian town!